1tux/1tux.github.io/_posts/2022-08-28-Abstraction.md

 ---
 layout: post
-title: 'The brain: an abstract approach'
+title: 'The brain: An abstract approach'
 published: true
 ---